 Because the concepts are interrelated, making it difficult to discuss each concept without reference to the others, it is useful for us to start with preliminary definitions:

-.
+A level enables you to group records.
+A level has members.
 Each member, in turn, corresponds to a specific group of records in the source data.

-is a value displayed in the body of the pivot table; it is based on values in the source data, for selected records.
+A measure is a value displayed in the body of the pivot table; it is based on values in the source data, for selected records.
 For a given context, a measure aggregates the values for all applicable source records and represents them with a single value.